 I don’t have buttermilk.
 Can I substitute?

-Yes, within reason.
+Yes, of course.
 Powdered buttermilk works well — simply reconstitute following package directions.
-If you don’t have that either, you can use the old stand-by of vinegar or lemon juice in regular milk.
-This works best if you have at least 2% milk.
+If you don’t have that, you can use the old stand-by of vinegar or lemon juice in regular milk.
+This works best if you have at least 2% or whole milk.
 Add 1T vinegar or lemon juice to a measuring cup, than fill to 1 C with milk.
 Allow this to stand for 5-10 minutes, and then use.
 If you are making Lemon Poppyseed scones, you will still need to add the lemon juice to the dough.
-Again, if you are vegan, please see our directions page for suggestions.

 Most likely, you patted your dough out too thin.
 Scones are essentially a biscuit, and will rise to about double the thickness of the raw dough.
-Pat your dough out to a thickness of 1/2 - 3/4 inch thickness, and they should rise just fine.
-If they spread more than rise, it is also an indication of warm room conditions—an easy fix is to chill them while you are waiting for the oven to preheat .
+Pat your dough out to a thickness of 3/4-1 inch thickness, and they should rise just fine.
+If they spread more than rise, it is also an indication of warm room conditions—an easy fix is to chill or freeze them while you are waiting for the oven to preheat .

 Why should I use parchment paper?